 Insurance & Policy Forms

 Whether an item is lost, damaged, or stolen, you should be protected.
-While you’ll never experience those things with our expert OC movers, we know that you could experience it with another Southern California moving company.
+While you’ll never experience those things with our Portland full-service movers, we know that you could experience it with another moving company.
 We care about our customers as well as our neighbors.
 That’s why we have put together a little background information regarding the proper policy forms, contracts, and moving insurance options that you and your family should read up on before hiring and scheduling your move.

 Bill of Lading

 You will receive a Bill of Lading from your moving company that serves as the official contract between you and your movers.
 It goes over the rates, waiver, and release policies that you will receive and need to sign on moving day.
 This document runs through everything that the movers will need authorize before they start the job.

 Order for Service

 These usually come via email nowadays, but you’ll typically receive your order for service with your Bill of Lading.
 This document serves as a receipt of the moving services that you will receive from your movers.
 It outlines the moving company’s policies on filing claims, moving estimates, changing or rescheduling your move, arbitration, and any other official details.
 You want to hold on to your order for service in case there are any discrepancies in documentation.